elastic/cloud-on-k8s/CONTRIBUTING.md

 - Break your pull request into smaller PRs if it's too large.
 - Run and pass unit and integration tests with `make unit` and `make integration`.
 - Write a short and self-explanatory title.
-- The code reviewer should understand what your pull request is doing by reading the description.
+- Write a clear description to make the code reviewer understand what the PR is about.

 ## Design documents